containers/podman/docs/source/markdown/podman-inspect.1.md

 Instead of providing the container name or ID, use the last created container.
 If you use methods other than Podman to run containers such as CRI-O, the last started container could be from either of those methods.

+This option can be used to inspect the latest pod created when used with --type pod

 The latest option is not supported on the remote client or when invoked as *podman image inspect*.